sussii/k12.interncamp.2021/content/50_Day6_7_Assignment/_index.md

 Note: This will lose all current code changes.

-**Step 2**  : Find the longitude and latitude coordinates of 10 cities in China on the Internet.
-(Hint: `https://github.com/88250/city-geo`)
+**Step 2**  : Find the longitude and latitude coordinates cities on the Internet.
+(Hint: Take cities in China for instance,  `https://github.com/88250/city-geo`)

 **Step 3**  : Replace longitude and latitude coordinates and city name in `data/cities.json`.